zeek/zeek-docs/doc/scripts/base/bif/zeek.bif.zeek.rst

    function.

-   :handle: The opaque handle associated with this hash computation.
+   :param handle: The opaque handle associated with this hash computation.

-   :data: The data to add to the hash computation.
+   :param data: The data to add to the hash computation.

    :returns: True on success.